califf653/Final_Project_MUSA550/index.md

 <div id="altair-tree"></div>

+I found plotting in Altair, using point data, is more more illustrative of overlap than going polygon over polygon.
+I used greys rather than viridis or more colors.
+The darker grey is more visible in the same spot as the polygon map earlier, in the heart of Northeast Philadelphia.

+<div id="altair-pointaccred"></div>

 Health and redlining are hard to see polygon over polygon.
 Following is a dashboard with the health dashboard layered over the redlining map on HV plot.
+This is more useful in the sense that you are able to use the dropdown to quickly sift through each health outcome compared to the redlining map.

 <div id="hv-chart-3"></div>

-I find that it is less illustrative of location, but more illustrative of overlap when plotting by point rather than polygon on the on top of the redlining map for visibility, using greys rather than viridis or more colors.
-The darker grey is more visible in the same spot as the polygon map earlier, in the heart of Northeast Philadelphia.

-<div id="altair-pointaccred"></div>
+I was unable to create a dropdown for the Altair maps, as that would have been my preferred method of showing the above dropdown.

+This project could be improved by adding more layers and at a point when Folium has more interactivity with Cloropleth maps.
+It could include current racial data and poverty data to look at those two variables in relation to health.